 Swapping the Auto-Buster’s standard-fit medium tension springs to damp the kick of softer or stouter loads is a snap.
 With a few turns of a wrench, you can drop in a lighter or heavier spring set.
 Both are included with the gun.

-The final part of the 1100’s recoil reduction strategy: an overbored barrel and significantly lengthened forcing cone.
+The final part of the 1100’s recoil reduction strategy: An over-bored barrel and significantly lengthened forcing cone.
 While the set-up’s effect on felt recoil is minuscule, the elongated cone likely has a beneficial effect on your shot strings, making for more consistent patterns.

 The 1100 Competition Synthetic’s nickel trigger trips cleanly at just over four pounds.
-While this claybuster prefers a trigger that touches off somewhere between 2.5 and three pounds of pressure, the Remington’s trigger is good enough for government work.
+While this claybuster prefers a trigger that touches off somewhere between 2.5 and 3 pounds of pressure, the Remington’s trigger is good enough for government work.

 Unlike most other semi-auto shotguns, the 1100 features an ambidextrous bolt release (or carrier release, as Remington prefers to call it).
 It’s located on the bottom of the gun nestled into the carrier, letting southpaws feel right at home.

-One thing that hasn’t changed since the Kennedy administration: the Model 1100’s tried and true gas system.
+One thing that hasn’t changed since the Kennedy administration: The Model 1100’s tried-and-true gas system.

 Just be sure to wipe the gun down regularly and keep a couple of extra O-rings in your range bag (one spare comes with the gun).
 If it breaks, the 1100 Competition Synthetic won’t cycle.
 Which will ruin your whole day.